A Christmas Story House in Cleveland

 The Parker family living room

-The A Christmas Story House & Museum opened to the public in 2006.
+The House from A Christmas Story (and its museum) opened to the public in 2006.
 It consists of Ralphie Parker’s house that people can tour, as well as a museum across the street with props and costumes from the film.

-While the holiday season is the most popular time to visit the A Christmas Story House, it’s open for tours and visits year-round.
+While the holiday season is the most popular time to visit the House from A Christmas Story, it’s open for tours and visits year-round.
+They now offer both guided and self-guided tours of the house.

-A tour of the A Christmas Story House starts in the house’s living room (complete with Christmas tree and leg lamp in the window), where an employee quickly tells you the story of Jean Shepherd, Bob Clark, and how “A Christmas Story” came to be.
+A guided tour of the A Christmas Story house starts in the house’s living room (complete with Christmas tree and leg lamp in the window), where a guide quickly tells you the story of Jean Shepherd, Bob Clark, and how “A Christmas Story” came to be.

 Leg lamp at the A Christmas Story House in Cleveland